abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-The-Concurrency-API.md

 executor.submit(greetingTask);
 ```

-If you run the code above, you'd see something like this, but you'd see this program never exits!
+If you run the code above, you'd see something like this, but you'd also observe this program never exits!

 ```bash
 Hello from pool-1-thread-1
 ```

-The `ExecutorService` defines two methods for graceful exits
+The `ExecutorService` defines a few methods for graceful exits

-- `shutdown()` waits for currently running tasks to finish, and stops `ExecutorService` from accepting any new tasks.
+- `shutdown()` waits for currently running tasks to finish, and stops ExecutorService from accepting any new tasks.
 It DOES NOT BLOCK the thread it was called from,
 - `shutdownNow()` interrupts all running tasks and shuts the executor down immediately, returning all tasks which were awaiting execution.
 - `awaitTermination()` doesn't actually shut down your executor.
 It DOES BLOCK the calling thread. (just like the `join()` method)
 - `invokeAll()` waits for all tasks to complete.